insure logo

 3. Buy your home and auto insurance policies from the same insurance company

-Most companies will give a multi-line discount if you buy both home insurance and auto coverage from them, also known as bundling.
-It’s one of the more significant discounts you can garner, says Michael Barry, spokesperson for the III.
-Allstate advertises that you can save up to 35 percent off your home premiums, and up to 25 percent off auto insurance premiums, when you bundle your policies.
+Most companies will give a multi-line discount if you buy home insurance and auto coverage from them, also known as bundling.
+It’s one of the more significant discounts you can garner, according to Michael Barry, spokesperson for the Insurance Information Institute.
+The average home and auto bundle discount is 18%.

 While your home and its contents are at risk from fire, theft, windstorms and other perils, the ground your home sits on is not.
 Don’t include the value of the land when deciding how much homeowners insurance you need to buy in order to rebuild your house.
 Your agent can help you assess the right coverage level.

-Items such as dead bolt locks, burglar alarms and smoke detectors can usually bring discounts of 5 percent each, depending on the insurer.
-Your insurance company may also offer a significant discount of 15 or 20 percent if you install a sophisticated home-security system.
-If you’re thinking about buying such a system, check with your insurer to see which systems qualify for a discount.
+Items such as deadbolt locks, burglar alarms and smoke detectors can usually bring discounts of 5% each, depending on the insurer.
+Your insurance company may offer a bigger discount if you install a sophisticated home security system.
+If you’re considering buying such a system, check with your insurer to see which systems qualify for a discount.

 Smoking accidents can lead to significant fire damage.
 Some insurers offer to reduce premiums if no one in the home smokes.

 Retired people stay at home more and spot fires sooner than working people.
-Older people also have more time for maintaining their homes.
-If you’re at least 55 years old and retired, you could qualify for as much as a 10 percent discount.
-But it really depends on the insurer and some companies don’t offer the discount, adds Barry.
+Older people also have more time to maintain their homes.
+You could qualify for a discount if you’re at least 55 years old and retired.
+But it really depends on the insurer and some companies don’t offer the discount, per Barry.

 Large employers and business associations often work out deals with an insurance company, which includes a discount for employees and members.

-If you’ve kept your coverage with a company for several years, you may receive special consideration.
-Many insurers will reduce your insurance rates by 5 percent after you stay with them for three to five years; and some companies will discount you as much as 10 percent loyalty after six years.
+You may receive special consideration if you’ve kept your coverage with a company for several years.
+Many insurers will reduce your insurance rates by 5% after you stay with them for three to five years and offer an average discount of 8% after 10 years.

 You want your policy to reflect the value of your home and belongings.
-If you review your policy every year, you will be able to make the necessary adjustments.
+You can make the necessary adjustments if you review your policy every year.
 If you’ve remodeled a basement, for example, tell your insurer and make sure your coverage amount is still adequate.
 Some changes will lead to lower premiums, such as getting rid of a trampoline or pool.

-Many insurers now check your credit and can adjust your price based on your level of “risk” as judged by your credit history, where allowed by state law.
-Make sure your credit is in good shape when you apply for policies.
+Many insurers now check your credit and can adjust your price based on your level of risk as judged by your credit history, where allowed by state law.
+Keep your credit score good to keep rates down.

 author image